 - 1. Stormwater storage facilities are designed primarily as retention facilities.
-Other stormwater management facilities, such as detention basins, dry wells, pumps and injection wells, will only be allowed in accordance with the Town Code. - 2.
+Other stormwater management facilities, such as detention basins, dry wells, pumps and injection wells, will only be allowed as approved by the Town Engineer. - 2.
 All new developments shall make provisions to retain the runoff of a 100-year, 2-hour duration storm falling within the boundaries of the development unless the drainage can be conveyed directly to an existing major channel or natural drainageway, and the developer can demonstrate no adverse off-site impacts to the satisfaction of the Town Engineer. - 3.
-Lot to lot drainage is prohibited in new development unless permanent drainage facilities are constructed in dedicated drainage easements or tracts that are maintained by the Town or a homeowers association (HOA). - 4.
+Lot to Lot drainage within a new development is prohibited unless permanent drainage facilities are constructed in dedicated drainage easements or tracts that are maintained by the Town or a homeowners association (HOA). - 4.
 Developments with HOAs may locate retention facilities in private dedicated drainage tracts.
-These tracts will be maintained by the homeowners association.

-B. Stormwater Storage Volume

-- 1. Design Volume - a.
+These tracts will be maintained by the homeowners association. - B. Stormwater Storage Volume - 1.
+Design Volume - a.
 For all new development, the standard formula for determining the required stormwater storage runoff volume is shown below.